 I’ll answer the other questions asked on seed starting mix, fertilizing flower gardens and earthworms in the next post.

-All content including photos are copyrighted by TendingMyGarden.com.
+All content including photos is copyrighted by TendingMyGarden.com.
 All Rights Reserved.